RafaelDeJongh/MyAnimeList-Modern-RDJ-Theme/README.md

 ![Installation](http://files.gamebanana.com/bitpit/installation_b6439.png)

 For this theme you will need to select the Modern list style type, you can then either choose the default theme OR the Dark Red theme.

-After the template settings has been set, you can now add the following code to the "Add Custom CSS" section.

-### The code used for both the Anime & Manga List:

-<pre>/*Designed by Rafael De Jongh*/
-@import url("//rafaeldejongh.github.io/MyAnimeList-Modern-RDJ-Theme/MAL-RDJ-Theme.css");
-License{/*Profile Liststyle created for MyAnimeList.com by Rafael De Jongh - https://github.com/RafaelDeJongh//MyAnimeList-Modern-RDJ-Theme*/}</pre>

-***If @import is disabled by MAL then you can either add a backslash "&#092;" between the "@" and the "import" OR copy the whole contents from [the main CSS file here](https://rafaeldejongh.github.io/MyAnimeList-Modern-RDJ-Theme/MAL-RDJ-Theme.css) and paste it into the Custom CSS Section.***
+Make sure you first configure your list settings before continuing editing the theme.

 ### This list is developed with the following List Settings: